How to manage money while looking for work

 - tax debts

 - unpaid fines.

 If you’ve got a redundancy, you can speak to one of our Financial Information Service officers.
 They can help you make an informed decision about how you use your money.
-Talking with someone can help you make the best choice in the short term and the long term.
+Talking with someone can help you make the best choices in the short and long term.
 They also help people prepare financially for retirement.